Jason A. Forge

 While at the U.S. Attorney’s Offices in the Central and Southern Districts of California and the Eastern District of Virginia, Forge was a key member of prosecution teams that led dozens of grand jury investigations and successfully prosecuted many ground-breaking cases in addition to the Cunningham bribery case, including the first search of an executive office at CIA Headquarters in Langley, Virginia, which was part of an investigation that led to the conviction and imprisonment of the CIA’s Executive Director (the highest-ranking federal law enforcement or intelligence officer ever imprisoned); the nation’s largest fraudulent mortgage origination scheme; and the nation’s largest baby-selling ring (led by a nationally renowned attorney).
 Forge has also taught trial practice techniques on local and national levels, and has written and argued many state and federal appeals, including an en banc argument in the Ninth Circuit.
 He also teaches White Collar Crime at the University of San Diego School of Law.

-Forge has been selected as a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, and has been honored as a Litigator of the Year by Our City San Diego.
+Forge has been selected as a Top Plaintiff Lawyer and a Top 100 Lawyer by the Daily Journal, a Plaintiffs’ Lawyer Trailblazer by The National Law Journal, and has been honored as a Litigator of the Year by Our City San Diego.

 Forge earned a Bachelor of Business Administration degree from the University of Michigan Ross School of Business, graduating with high distinction.
 He then earned a Juris Doctor degree from the University of Michigan Law School, graduating magna cum laude, where he was a member of the Order of the Coif and was a Contributing Editor to the Michigan Law Review.